 - The benefits, responsibilities and rules around having children.

 - The asshole behaviors that will get you detained and retrained.
-Things like racism, sexism, homophobia, religious fanaticism, bullying, harassment, laziness, littering, stalking, cat calling, etc. are corrosive to society and are not tolerated.
+Things like racism, sexism, homophobia, religious fanaticism, bullying, harassment, laziness, littering, stalking, cat calling, etc. are corrosive to society.

 - And so on…